srinathsai/Forecasting-of-Political-bias-in-Twitter-and-GAB/README.md

 ## Note:

 - ### 1.
-The same methodology has been applied to the GAB dataset as well but the way of preprocessing will be different because of the different JSON format.<br />
+The same methodology Implementation has been applied to the GAB dataset as well but the way of preprocessing will be different because of the different JSON format.<br />
 - ### 2.
 2 tasks have been implemented with this methodology and the second task is a more specified version of task-1.
 Task-1 is predicting polarized tweets or Gab posts next few days, whereas task-2 is adaption rate which is predicting Tweet likes or Gab post likes.<br />
 - ### 3.
 The only difference between task-1 and task-2 is that for task-2 in addition to expanded urls, we extract likes count.